 About

-I am an interdisciplinary artist, community arts leader and activist, embracing myself as a survivor of childhood rape and domestic abuse through visual art, poetry, music, writing, multimedia and performance.
+I am a multidisciplinary artist, community arts leader and activist, embracing myself as a survivor of childhood rape and domestic violence through visual art, poetry, music, writing, multimedia and performance.
 I am originally from South Africa and now residing in Belfast (UK) after working around the world as a teacher, social edupreneur and wellbeing programme designer/researcher.
 Despite fostering a regular creative practice, I was previously reluctant to share my art as some of my work exposes my healing journey from childhood rape, by an uncle.
 Since making a Facebook disclosure, #MeTooWhenIWasAChild in 2018 and recovering from uterine surgery later that year, I have been prioritising my wellbeing while upholding my response-ability to children and other survivors.
 Although I engaged in visual art training in high school and university, and qualified and worked as a primary school teacher with specialities in Art, Design and Technology, my approach to writing, visual art and music making is instinctive and expresses themes about healing from trauma, mental health, mindfulness, activism and the restorative beauty of nature.

 While art helped me cope within the restrictive social and cultural norms of the community I grew up in, I previously had inhibitions about themes expressed due to a sense of shame and a fear of hurting my family.
 In recent years, I have discovered that music, writing, painting and photography have not only been therapeutic, yet have allowed me to connect with other survivors, activists as well as artists.
 With the encouragement and support of artists and creative professionals in NI, I have been breaking free from mindsets that shame survivors of all forms of sexual violence, into silence.
 This is leading me to grow as an artist activist who shares personal experiences and insights about intrafamilial child sexual abuse and domestic violence through a range of media with the aim of de-stigmatising these issues and advocating for healing through the arts in diverse and interactive modes that include products, performances and programmes.